TaiAgno/taiagno/README.md

-# 💫 well hello, Tai here!
+# 💫 well hello, Tai here! ✨

 reporting from Queenstown, New Zealand.

-before the whole blurb starts, I just need to say:<br>I'm about to start working on a gamification project - VERY EXCITED!
+before the whole blurb starts, I just need to say:<br>I'm about to start working on a gamification project - VERY EXCITED! 🚀

 life has been a roller coaster, for good and bad.<br>
 what do you do with the bad?<br>
-take it, smash it, turn it into good.<br>
+take it, smash it, turn it into good. 💪<br>

 any coder out there knows—there is no day like the other.<br>foreseen and unforeseen challenges are the norm.<br>for me, that is gold; nothing motivates me more than a shiny challenge.

-do you have a challenge for me?
+do you have a challenge for me? 🔥

 <br>